Posted byon December 6, 2015

 |Catch-up 50 and over||$ 1,000||$ 1,000|

-You can make your 2016 contributions as early as January 1 for the whole year.
-If you contribute 2016 IRA money between January 1 and April 15, be sure to designate calendar year 2016 if you have already contributed the maximum for 2015.
+You can make your 2018 contributions as early as January 1 for the whole year.
+If you contribute 2018 IRA money between January 1 and April 17, be sure to designate the calendar year 2018 if you have already contributed the maximum for 2017.

-Since the 2016 limits will stay the same for both the IRA and the 401k, if you use automatic investments, you probably won’t have to make any changes.
-However, it’s always best to doublecheck your deferral rates.
+Since the 2018 limits will stay the same for the IRA, if you use automatic investments, you probably won’t have to make any changes.
+However, you may want to change your deferral rate for the 401k.

 To maximize your IRA investments, make sure you aren’t paying extra fees in your IRA.
-You can transfer your IRA to Scottrade to avoid annual fees.
+You can transfer your IRA to another broker to avoid annual fees.
+We use Vanguard for our IRAs.